AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 # Release notes

-## February 22, 2023
+## February 23, 2023

-New major versions of Android Core have been released along with updates to other extensions to take advantage of the new features and improvements.
+New major version of the Mobile Core SDK for Android has been released along with updates to other extensions to take advantage of the new features and improvements.
 These improvements include:

 * Android SDKs updated to have similar architecture to iOS Swift SDKs.
 * All extensions open-sourced.